Damar Hamlin set to appear in first regular season game since cardiac arrest

 His heart stopped as a result of commotio cordis, which happens when a direct blow at a specific point in a heartbeat causes cardiac arrest.
 Doctors have assured Hamlin he can resume playing without any fear of setbacks or reoccurrence.

 The outing on Sunday is regarded as an early season showdown between AFC East rivals Miami (3-0) and Buffalo (2-1).
-The high-octane Dolphins’ offense leads the league in most every statistical category.
+The high-octane Dolphins’ offense leads the league in almost every statistical category.

 The Associated Press contributed reporting.